 Conference following the November meeting of the Monetary Policy Council

-At its November meeting, the Monetary Policy Council decided to leave the NBP interest rates unchanged.
+At the November meeting, the Monetary Policy Council decided to keep the NBP interest rates unchanged.

 At the meeting held on 3 and 4 November, the Monetary Policy Council decided to keep the NBP interest rates unchanged.
 Thus, the reference rate continues at 1.50%, the lombard rate at 2.50%, the deposit rate at 0.50% and the rediscount rate at 1.75%.